Why China is unlikely to rescue the world economy again – DW – 05/13/2023

 Taiwan threat leaves China isolated

-Western policymakers are increasingly seeing China's Belt and Road Initiative (BRI) as a threat to their interests.
-Often dubbed the New Silk Road, the BRI is an $840 billion (€771 bbillion) investment in roads, bridges, ports and hospitals in more than 150 nations.
+Western policymakers are increasingly seeing China's Belt and Road Initiative as a threat to their interests.
+Often dubbed the New Silk Road, the initiative is an $840 billion (€771 billion) investment in roads, bridges, ports and hospitals in more than 150 nations.
 Concerns are growing that the project has lured developing countries into debt traps with huge, unaffordable loans while weakening their ties with Western countries.

 Last month, European Central Bank President Christine Lagarde also lamented the possible fragmentation of the global economy into rival blocs led by China and the US, warning it would harm growth and increase inflation.